Authentication

 }

-The login function must return a PukoAuth class object.
+Note: The login function must return a PukoAuth object.

-To implement the login code in the controller, use the following syntax as an example:
+To invoke the login process within a controller, use the following syntax:

 $login = Session::Get(StudentAuth::Instance())->Login($username, $password);

-StudentAuth::Instance() is an object built automatically by Puko to handle the login process.
+StudentAuth::Instance() is a singleton object automatically managed by Puko to handle authentication.

 Logout()

 This is the logout callback.
-You can write any code to clean up the logout process.
+You can add any necessary cleanup logic here.

 public function Logout()